Dris-ti/Exploring-Chaos/README.md

 # Exploring Chaos
- A visual representaion of 4 chaotic attractors.
+ A visual representation of 4 chaotic attractors.

 Chaos theory, a captivating branch of mathematics, explores the intricate and unpredictable behavior of dynamic systems.
 This project, titled "Exploring Chaos,"